andreabassetti/fairtrade/README.md

 ## Machine Learning Model:
 Our Machine learning model reads in a csv file that is edited from the Fair Trade USA Excel file we started with.
-The Team runs a Random Forest Classifier to identify which attributes from the survey are the best at helping predict the type of NPS score they are giving the farm.
+We ran a Random Forest Classifier to identify which attributes from the survey are the best at helping predict the type of NPS score they are giving the farm.
 We initially began running a ternary (one more than a binary) model where there were three outcomes: promotor, neutral, or demotor.
 (This is a widely used score, here is more info about it: https://www.netpromoter.com/know/).
 After observing less than ideal results, we decided to reassess the binning parameters and switch to a binary outcome model with values of either promotor or demotor.
-We will work with the model to identify the attributes that will give us the highest accuracy possible without overfitting and the ideal attributes needed to make the prediction.
-The majority of the data has values in the form of strings, these will be cleaned and recoded to numerical values as to reflect our NPS scoring system.
+Using a binary model for our analysis was essential in identifying the necessary attributes to make our prediction and yielded the highest accuracy possible without overfitting.
+The majority of the data had string values which was later cleaned and recoded to numerical values as to reflect our NPS scoring system.

 See full code here:
 https://github.com/andreabassetti/fairtrade/blob/main/Machine%20Learning%20Model/fairtrade_ML_Model_Segment2_RF_Classifier.ipynb